 On the other hand, the holomorphic anomaly equation from topological string theory has been used to compute the instanton partition function of $\mathcal{N}=2$ theories \cite{HK, HKK2011}.
 It was strongly believed that these two approaches are related.
 However there are apparent differences between them, and no clear derivation from one to the other is available in the literature.
-In the modular anomaly equation in \cite{Minahan:1997, Billo:2011, Billo:2013}, the partition functions are expanded around large Coulomb modulus point and the argument of the quasi-modular forms is the bare coupling, while the holomorphic anomaly approach in \cite{HK, HKK2011} gives exact amplitudes at any points of moduli space and the argument of quasi-modular forms is the renormalized gauge coupling.
-Furthermore, the modular anomaly appears already at genus zero while the holomorphic anomaly appears only at higher genus.
-In this Letter we shall fill in the gap and derive the equivalence of the anomaly equations.
-Along the way, we also obtain some nice formulae which will be useful elsewhere \cite{Huang:toappear}.
+In the modular anomaly equation in \cite{Minahan:1997, Billo:2011, Billo:2013}, the partition functions are expanded around the large Coulomb modulus point and the argument of the quasimodular forms is the bare coupling, while the holomorphic anomaly approach in \cite{HK, HKK2011} gives exact amplitudes at any points of moduli space and the argument of quasimodular forms is the renormalized gauge coupling.
+Furthermore, the modular anomaly appears already at genus 0 while the holomorphic anomaly appears only at higher genus.
+In this paper we shall fill in the gap and derive the equivalence of the anomaly equations.
+Along the way, we also obtain some nice formulas which will be useful elsewhere \cite{Huang:toappear}.

 A similar issue also appears in the studies of topological strings on a class of elliptically fibered Calabi-Yau manifolds \cite{Alim:2012, Klemm:2012}.
-When a $\mathbb{P}^1$ is blown up in the base of these Calabi-Yau models, one can perform T-duality on the fibre and geometrically engineer $\mathcal{N}=4$ topological string theory on the local half K3 manifold \cite{VW}.
-Here the modular anomaly equation first appeared in \cite{Minahan:1997a} for genus zero case, and has been generalized in e.g. \cite{MNVW, HST}.
-It is also strong believed that the modular anomaly comes from the BCOV holomorphic anomaly equation \cite{BCOV}, and an argument using the BCOV relations for higher point functions is presented in \cite{Klemm:2012}.
+When a $\mathbb{P}^1$ is blown up in the base of these Calabi-Yau models, one can perform T-duality on the fiber and geometrically engineer $\mathcal{N}=4$ topological string theory on the local half K3 manifold \cite{VW}.
+Here the modular anomaly equation first appeared in \cite{Minahan:1997a} for genus-0 case, and has been generalized in, e.g., \cite{MNVW, HST}.
+It is also strongly believed that the modular anomaly comes from the BCOV holomorphic anomaly equation \cite{BCOV}, and an argument using the BCOV relations for higher point functions is presented in \cite{Klemm:2012}.
 In a related paper \cite{Huang:toappear} we will resolve this long standing issue.

 First we consider the case of $\mathcal{N}=2^*$ theory.
 The Seiberg-Witten curve is

 where $m$ is the mass of the adjoint hypermultiplet, $u$ is the Coulomb modulus parameter related to the expectation value of the scalar in the $\mathcal{N}=2$ vector multiplet, and the parameter $\tilde{q} := \frac{\theta_2(\tau_0)^4}{\theta_3(\tau_0)^4}$ is related to the bare gauge coupling constant $\tau_0$ by Jacobi theta functions.